CWEzio/Notes/python.md

 ```
 Where `CUDAVER` specifies the cuda version, modify it according to which cuda you use.

+# PIP
+- Use `pip --force-reinstall --no-cache-dir <package-name>` to install a package and not using previously cached downloads.
+This is useful when you try different versions of package to figure out which version can work.

 # Bugs
 ## `Module not found. *Package Name* is not a package`
 Recently I am using the `softagent` library to test the `CEM` method.
 However, when I ran the `run_cem.py`, I encounter the problem stated in the title.
 The directory structure is: